 Follow us on social media to learn our latest news and events and help by sharing our posts.
 Sign-up for our e-newsletter.

-TRAINING FOR PROFESSIONALS JBWS provides training opportunities to increase professionals’ awareness and understanding of domestic violence, as well as to encourage and empower professionals to appropriately respond to domestic violence within their particular professional role.
+JBWS provides training opportunities to increase professionals’ awareness and understanding of domestic violence, as well as to encourage and empower professionals to appropriately respond to domestic violence within their particular professional role.

 Social workers, counselors, school and healthcare personnel, police officers, attorneys, criminal justice staff, and more learn to assess and intervene in cases of intimate partner violence.